 The Cambrian bedrock geology in southern Ontario is dominated by white to grey quartzose sandstone with regional lithological variations that include fine to medium crystalline dolostone, sandy dolostone, and argillaceous dolostone to fine to coarse quartzose sandstone (Hamblin, 1999).
 Cambrian sedimentary rocks unconformably overlie the Precambrian basement.
 These sedimentary rocks are generally characterized as a succession of clastic and carbonate rocks resulting from transgressive Cambrian seas that flooded across the broad platform of the Algonquin Arch and into the subsiding Michigan and Appalachian basins (Hamblin, 1999).
 The Cambrian units are largely absent over the Algonquin Arch as the result of a pre-Ordovician regional-scale unconformity (Bailey Geological Services Ltd. and Cochrane, 1984a).
-The Cambrian unit is interpreted to pinch out eastwards, near the western boundaries of the municipalities of Arran-Elderslie, Brockton and South Bruce (Bailey Geological Services Ltd. and Cochrane, 1984a), and thus is expected to be absent beneath the eastern and central parts of the Area of the Five Communities.
-There are no surface exposures of the Cambrian unit in southern Ontario.
+The Cambrian unit is interpreted to pinch out eastwards about 5 to 10 km east of Lake Huron (Bailey Geological Services Ltd. and Cochrane, 1984a), and thus is expected to be absent beneath the eastern and central parts of the Central Huron area.
+There are no surface exposures of the Cambrian unit in southern Ontario